 6.2 Making public comment, including online

-6.2.2 Commenting publicly online is becoming increasingly common for APS employees.
-When doing so, they must ensure that their behaviour at all times upholds the APS Values, Employment Principles and the Code.
+6.2.2 When making public comments, APS employees must ensure that their behaviour is consistent with the APS Values, Employment Principles and the Code.

-6.2.3 The term 'public comment', used broadly, includes comment made on matters of interest, such as:
+6.2.3 The term 'public comment' has a broad meaning and includes comment made in forums or media such as:

 - at public speaking engagements